rathorepiyush0/Kmeans-Clustering-in-3D/README.md

 # Project Title
 Kmeans Clustering Of Students & Kmeans in 3D
 # Problem Statement
 Implemention of Kmeans using python sklearn library.
-We will use Kmeans to cluster students in a dataset.
+We will use Kmeans to cluster students dataset, and try to use the 3D concept on Kmeans Clustering.
 # Dataset Used
 STUDENT_CGPA